ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **edgeGetEdge**
-> object edgeGetEdge($body)
+> \Swagger\Client\Model\EdgeGetEdgeResult edgeGetEdge($body)

-Get edge info
+Get edge

-Get VELOCLOUD_EDGE object, with optional link and site information.
+Get VELOCLOUD_EDGE object, with optional link, site, enterprise, or configuration information.
 Query by object id, deviceId, activationKey or logicalId.
 All four values are unique so are sufficient to identify a single edge in the database.
+Privileges required:  `READ` `EDGE`

 ### Example
 ```php